JPBGoe/py_detector_interface/README.md

 ## Installation

+To install this software, other software has to be installed first.
+If this software is already installed on your computer, you can skip the part installing that software.
+The excamples below show how to build the software if you are not having root rights.

+### XercesC

+Please install the latest version of XercesC, which can be downloaded from http://xerces.apache.org/xerces-c/download.cgi

+1) download and unzip the latest version of xerces-c-<ver>.tar.gz in the directory where you want to build the software:
+	$> tar -xvzf xerces-c-<ver>.tar.gz

+2) configure with the path to your local directory
+	$> ./configure --prefix=/home/<username>/.local

+3) compile and link
+	$> make

+4) copy compiled files to prefix location
+	$> make install

+### Geant4

+### xcsit

+### py_detector_interface

 Please use the "install.sh" and "env.sh.in" to install this program to your system.
 Currently Unix is the only supported operation system.